Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 In the supplied challenge archive is a binary, copy of libc, a docker file and helper script.
 The helper script builds and runs a docker container,  which serves our target binary out over a TCP port for the challenge.
-Looking at the Dockerfile, we see we have a simple binary served over a TCP port:
+Looking at the Dockerfile we see the use of Socat to serve over a TCP port:

 ```bash
 FROM ubuntu:20.04